en

 Friday evening

 The world is in a difficult situation and has been for a long time.
 There are ecological and economic crises and all sorts of religious and racial hatreds.
 People seem unable to get together to face common problems.
-Seeing what the world is, raises a question of what is going to happen to the human race.
+Seeing what the world is raises the question of what will happen to the human race.
 Is there any way out?

 People have been dealing with symptoms and solving this or that particular problem.
-There is something that is generating all problems.
+There is something generating all the problems.
 The problem is in the way we try to solve our problems.
 We have to find the source of all these troubles.

 The source is basically in thought.
-The reason we don't see this is that according to our tradition that is a means we try to solve our problems.
+The reason we don't see this is that, according to our tradition, that is the means by which we try to solve our problems.
 Our culture prides itself on thought as its highest achievement.
 There is another side to thinking which is leading to our destruction.

-It is thought that makes it so: establishing boundaries where really is a close connection and trying to establish unity where there isn't any.
+It is thought that makes it so: establishing boundaries where there is really a close connection and trying to establish unity where there isn't any.
 We have false division and false unification.
-Thought is pretending that there is sharp division outside and everything is unified inside.
+Thought is pretending there is a sharp division outside and that everything is unified inside.
 It is not really so.

 Thought creates divisions and then says that they are there naturally.
 Every religion was invented by people thinking what is right and true.

 Another problem with thought is that it divides itself from feeling and the body.
 They are not different.
 There is a good physical reason that feelings and thoughts affect each other.
 It is in the structure of the brain.
 There is an intellectual center in the cortex, the outer layers of the brain.
-Deeper down there is an emotional center and between them is a very thick bundle of nerves connecting them.
-The intellectual center tells whether an emotion is appropriate or not.
+Deeper down, there is an emotional center, and between them is a very thick bundle of nerves connecting them.
+The intellectual center tells whether an emotion is appropriate.
 They are two sides of the same process, but our language separates them.
 There is no division.
 There is a profound connection between the state of the body and the way we think.

 This false division causes confusion and incoherence.
 It means that we produce problems without end which have no solution.
-We did not set up nations in order to suffer endless wars, hate, starvation, slavery but that is what happened.
-The major problem with thought is that it is doing something and then it struggles against what it is doing.
+We did not set up nations in order to suffer endless wars, hate, starvation, and slavery, but that is what happened.
+The major problem with thought is that it does something and then struggles against what it is doing.
 It does not want to know that it is doing it.
 That is sustained incoherence.
 There is also simple incoherence because we cannot avoid making mistakes.

-Nobody has the intention of producing this sort of situation.
+Nobody intends to produce this sort of situation.
 We don't realize that it is our deeper, hidden intentions which have produced it.
 It is thought that produces this kind of incoherence.
 We are producing situations contrary to our conscious intentions.

-Thought is a system including also felt, feelings, state of the body and the whole society sharing thoughts.
+Thought is a system that also includes felt feelings, the state of the body, and the whole society sharing thoughts.
 It is essential not to break that up because it is all one process.
 Somebody else's thoughts become my thoughts and vice versa.
-It would be wrong and misleading to break it up to my thought, your thought, my feelings, your feelings.
+It would be wrong and misleading to break it up into my thought, your thought, my feelings, your feelings.
 A system means a set of connected things or parts.
 The parts have very little meaning separately.

-A system is constantly engaged in a process of change although there are certain features which become relatively fixed.
+A system is constantly engaged in a process of change, although certain features become relatively fixed.
 We call this the structure.
 We have structures and fixed features in thought as well.

-In science and technology we can get some clear and coherent thought, but when we use science we forget the scientific method and use the knowledge for national or religious purposes.
+In science and technology, we can get clear, coherent thought, but when we use science, we forget the scientific method and use that knowledge for national or religious purposes.
 Good intentions are counteracted by another set of 'polluted' intentions.

-There is a deeper perception or intelligence that is able to see incoherence.
+There is a deeper perception or intelligence that can see incoherence.
 It goes beyond memory.
 We need insight.
-Key point is to break the old mold of thought.
+The key point is to break the old mold of thought.

 Pain is one sign of incoherence, a warning.
 Our instinctive wish to get rid of pain is not appropriate with thought.
-Something much more deep and subtle is needed.
-Our tacit assumption of thought is that 'I' am doing everything and thought is just telling me the way things are.
+Something much deeper and more subtle is needed.
+Our tacit assumption in thought is that 'I' am doing everything, and that thought is just telling me the way things are.

 Saturday morning

 The positive and the negative are two sides of one system.
 Anything positive is implicitly negative and vice versa.
-If someone wants to engage in positive thinking it's only he is caught up in negative thinking and wants to overcome that.
+If someone wants to engage in positive thinking, it's only because he is caught up in negative thinking and wants to overcome that.
 Negative thoughts go into abeyance and don't bother him so much.
 There is still incoherence.
-As long as we accept images as realities we are in a trap because you cannot control the images.
+As long as we accept images as realities, we are trapped because we cannot control them.

 Somewhere in the middle of the brain, there are pleasure-pain centers.
 Every time you stir up pleasure, all the pain centers around also come in to compensate.
 There is always a mixture of the two.
-The process gets complex because we introduce words about it, saying something is either pleasurable or painful.
+The process gets complex because we introduce words to describe it, saying that something is either pleasurable or painful.
 You can't separate the two.
-Therefore the process of pursuing pleasure is not going to work.
+Therefore, the process of pursuing pleasure is not going to work.

 There is a neurochemical reason for rigid thoughts.
-A strong thought with a lot of emotion being constantly repeated makes a powerful effect.
+A strong thought, with a lot of emotion, that is constantly repeated has a powerful effect.
 It produces a defensive reflex.
 The question is: is it coherent, does it produce the result we intend?
-It is coherent only when the reflex changes when something changes outside.
+It is coherent only when the reflex changes in response to something outside.
 A species that is not coherent either with itself or with its environment doesn't survive.

 Coherence is sensed as harmony, order, beauty, goodness, truth, and all that everybody wants.
 There is no unique criterion for coherence, but you have to be sensitive to incoherence.
 Incoherence means conflict, contradiction, and confusion.

 It is valuable to draw this 'intellectual map' right.
-Now we have a misleading map that thought and feeling and the chemistry are all different.
-We need a more coherent map, new kind of thought about thought.
+Now we have a misleading map that thought and feeling, and the chemistry are all different.
+We need a more coherent map, a new kind of thought about thought.

 One of the most powerful thoughts people have is the thought of necessity.
 It is much more than a thought.
-Something that is necessary is a very powerful force which you can't turn aside.
+Something necessary is a very powerful force you can't turn aside.
 It is something we hold to.
 The opposite of it is contingency.
 It means 'what can be otherwise'.
-These notions are always operating, they have become part of our reflexes.
+These notions are always operating; they have become part of our reflexes.

 If you think something is impossible to do, you are saying it can't be done.
 Therefore, you will not even try.
 This traps you into making it impossible.
 On the other hand, you may think something is possible, which is not, and batter your head on a stone wall.